Federal Tax Lien

 A federal tax lien has several negative effects:

-- Harms your credit
+- Affects your access to credit

 - Affects your ability to get a loan